 - The “covered period” is extended to 24 weeks; businesses now have up to 24 weeks to spend their PPP funding (extended from 8 weeks)

 - Current PPP borrowers can opt to extend the eight-week period to up to 24 weeks, or they can chose the original eight-week period

 - Payments are deferred until the SBA approves your application for loan forgiveness, or 10 months after the end of your covered period.
 (Note, interest still accrues during the grace period)

 - IMPORTANT NOTE: THE COVERED PERIOD HAS BEEN EXTENDED TO MARCH 31, 2021

 - Borrowers are now required to spend at least 60% of the funding on payroll costs in order to achieve 100% loan forgiveness.
 (Previously, the threshold for 100% forgiveness was 75% of PPP funds spent on payroll)

-- The new legislation includes two new exceptions allowing borrowers to achieve full PPP loan forgiveness even if they are unable to fully restore their workforce.
+- The June 2020 legislation included two new exceptions allowing borrowers to achieve full PPP loan forgiveness even if they are unable to fully restore their workforce.
 (Previously, borrowers were still able to exclude from their forgiveness calculations any employees who turned down good faith offers to be restored at the same hours and wages as before)

-The new law allows borrowers to still be able to meet forgiveness requirements if could not find qualified employees or were unable to restore business operations to pre-February 15, 2020 levels due to COVID-19 related operating restrictions
+- The June 2020 law allows borrowers to still be able to meet forgiveness requirements if could not find qualified employees or were unable to restore business operations to pre-February 15, 2020 levels due to COVID-19 related operating restrictions

 - Businesses that get a PPP loan to may now also delay payment of the employer’s share of their 2020 payroll taxes.
 This was previously prohibited under the CARES Act